CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI

 \subsubsection{Getting User Inputs on the Design Reference}

-\persona{} first uploads 10 reference images she got from her client into \sysname{}.
+\persona{} first uploads ten reference images she got from her client into \sysname{}.
 Looking through the references, she is intrigued by the one where two scuba divers swim with a turtle.
 When she chooses the image, \sysname{} shows some keywords that can be found in the image, divided into four categories -- subject matter, action \& pose, theme \& mood, and arrangement (Figure \ref{fig:system} (a)).
-As she found the scuba diver concept interesting, she clicks on the subject matter category.
-In the keyword list, she finds "scuba diver" and clicks it.
+As she finds the scuba diver concept interesting, she clicks on the subject matter category.
+She finds "scuba diver" in the keyword list and clicks it.
 She also finds "coral reef" on the list, which she didn't recognize before.
 She looks at the references again and thinks coral reefs would look great in her illustration, so she clicks "coral reef" as well.
 Similarly, she looks through the list of the keywords in the "action \& pose" and "theme \& mood" categories and selects "swimming" and "adventure" from each list.
-She also liked the overall composition of the image, so she clicks its "arrangement" as well.
+She also likes the overall composition of the image, so she clicks its "arrangement" as well.
 She also works on selecting keywords that she likes on other references.